2017 Honduran Supercup

-The 2017 Honduran Supercup was a match arranged by the Honduran Liga Nacional and the Honduran Cup which took place on 2 August 2017 between C.D.
-Marathón, winners of the 2017 Honduran Cup and F.C.
-Motagua, overall winners of the 2016–17 Liga Nacional season.
+The 2017 Honduran Supercup was a match arranged by the Honduran Liga Nacional and the Honduran Cup which took place on 2 August 2017 between F.C.
+Motagua, winners of the 2016–17 Liga Nacional and C.D.
+Marathón, overall winners of the 2017 Honduran Cup season.
 This was the first official edition of the Honduran Supercup and the 5th overall.